petabyt/ptp/docs/index.md

 The class for PTP devices should be `0x06` for Still Imaging devices, as described by the [USB forum](https://www.usb.org/defined-class-codes)

 # vcam
-[vcam] is an implementation of PTP, MTP, and other proprietary PTP extensions.
-This may be useful if you want to write a PTP client.
+[vcam](https://github.com/petabyt/vcam) is an responder implementation of PTP, MTP, and other proprietary PTP extensions that can be used with unmodified PTP clients.
+This may be useful if you want test yours.